Comparison inequalities and fastest-mixing Markov chains: A ``ladder'' game. A ``ladder'' game

-In this section we discuss a simple ``ladder'' game, where the class of kernels considered is a certain subclass of the symmetric birth-and-death kernels considered in \refS{S:unif}.
-Our treatment involves finding the kernel that minimizes the Lov\'{a}sz--Winkler mixing time $T_{\rm mix}$.
-This particular kernel is \emph{not} one that had previously been considered as a candidate for ``fastest''.
+In this section we discuss a simple ``ladder'' game, where the class of kernels considered is a certain subclass of the symmetric birth-and-death kernels considered in Section~\ref{Sunif}.
+Our treatment involves finding the kernel that minimizes the Lov\'{a}sz--Winkler mixing time $T_{\mathrm{mix}}$.
+This particular kernel is \textit{not} one that had previously been considered as a candidate for ``fastest.''

 Lange and Miller~\cite{LM} discusses a ``ladder'' game and several contexts, including an old Japanese scheme for choosing a spouse's Christmas gift from a list of desired items, in which it arises.
 We refer the reader to~\cite{LM} for details.
-A class of Markov chains that arise in modeling the ladder game (see ``Model One'' in \cite[Section~5]{LM}) have the permutation group on $\{0, \dots, n\}$ as state space and moves that transpose items in adjacent positions; write $p_i$ for the probability that the positions chosen are~$i$ and~$i + 1$, so that
+A class of Markov chains that arise in modeling the ladder game (see ``Model One'' in \cite{LM}, Section 5) have the permutation group on $\{0,\ldots, n\}$ as state space and moves that transpose items in adjacent positions; write $p_i$ for the probability that the positions chosen are $i$ and $i + 1$, so that

-We will refer to~\eqref{ladder} as the ``ladder condition''.
-If we follow the movement of only a single item (this is ``Model Two: The path of a single marcher as a random walk among the columns of the ladder'' in \cite[Section~7, esp.\ Figure~9]{LM}), then we have precisely the class of symmetric birth-and-death kernels considered in our path-problem of \refS{S:unif}, but now subject to the ladder condition.
-From~\cite[Section~8:\ How many rungs is enough?]{LM} we have the following quote (with notation adjusted slightly to match that of \refS{S:unif}): \begin{quote} We suspect (but have not shown) that for any~$n$, the rate of convergence is maximized when rung placement is uniform.
-That is, the absolute value of the largest small eigenvalue is minimized when $p_i = 1 / n$ for $i = 0, 1, \dots, n - 1$. \end{quote} (Here ``largest small eigenvalue'' means the eigenvalue of the kernel with largest absolute value strictly less than~$1$---what is called ``SLEM'' in \cite{MR2124681, MR2202924, MR2515797}.)
+We will refer to (\ref{ladder}) as the ``ladder condition.''
+If we follow the movement of only a single item (this is ``Model Two: The path of a single marcher as a random walk among the columns of the ladder'' in~\cite{LM}, Section 7, esp.
+Figure 9), then we have precisely the class of symmetric birth-and-death kernels considered in our path-problem of Section~\ref{Sunif}, but now subject to the ladder condition.
+From~\cite{LM} (Section~8: How many rungs is enough?) we have the following quote (with notation adjusted slightly to match that of Section~\ref{Sunif}):

+\begin{quote} We suspect (but have not shown) that for any $n$, the rate of convergence is maximized when rung placement is uniform.
+That is, the absolute value of the largest small eigenvalue is minimized when $p_i = 1 / n$ for $i = 0, 1,\ldots, n - 1$. \end{quote}

+(Here ``largest small eigenvalue'' means the eigenvalue of the kernel with largest absolute value strictly less than $1$---what is called ``SLEM'' in~\cite{MR2124681,MR2202924,MR2515797}.)
 The authors of~\cite{LM} base their suspicion on calculations for $n = 2$, for which their conjecture is indeed true.